sfigg/commercialization-public/docset/customize/mdm/sharedpc-csp.md

 <a href="" id="restrictlocalstorage"></a>**RestrictLocalStorage**
+Added in Windows 10, version 1703.
 Restricts the user from using local storage.
 This node is optional.

 Default value is true Value type is bool.
 Supported operations are Get and Replace.